strongswan/strongswan/src/libcharon/plugins/vici/README.md

 		flag = <X.509 certificate flag, NONE|CA|AA|OCSP>
 		has_privkey = <set if a private key for the certificate is available>
 		data = <ASN1 encoded certificate data>
+		subject = <subject string if defined and certificate type is PUBKEY>
+		not-before = <time string if defined and certificate type is PUBKEY>
+		not-after  = <time string if defined and certificate type is PUBKEY>
 	}

 ### list-authority ###